 What Is CTV?

-A CTV definition refers to a television set having the ability to connect via an online network.
-“What is CTV stand for?” can be a question posed by those new to the advertising sector.
+“What is CTV?”
+Or “What is Connected TV?”
+A Connected TV “CTV” definition refers to a television set having the ability to connect via an online network.
+The CTV acronym means connected television.

 Comparatively, traditional televisions can’t connect to the internet.
 Instead, any programming displayed on the television will be delivered via a satellite, antenna, or cable connection.
-A Connected TV can go online either through built-in technology or through an external device, such as an Amazon Firestick.
+A Connected TV can go online either through built-in technology or an external device, such as a Firestick.

 Connected TV Companies